-1. The Employer shall provide \$15,000.00 life insurance and accidental death/dismemberment protection, with the Employer paying the premiums.
+- 1. The Employer shall provide \$10,000.00 \$15,000.00 life insurance and accidental death/dismemberment protection, with the Employer paying the premiums. - C. DEATH IN THE LINE OF DUTY

-C. DEATH IN THE LINE OF DUTY
+In the event an officer is killed in the line of duty, the City shall provide ten thousand

-In the event an officer is killed in the line of duty; the City shall provide ten thousand (\$10,000.00) dollars for funeral expenses, separate from and in addition to any other monies due the officer, or his/her beneficiaries, as provided by State or Federal law.
+(\$10,000.00) dollars for funeral expenses, separate from and in addition to any other monies due the officer, or his/her beneficiaries, as provided by State or Federal law.

-ON-THE-JOB INJURY (MUST BE REPORTED)
+D. ON-THE-JOB INJURY (MUST BE REPORTED)

-In the event the City Manager or designee determines an Employee covered by this Agreement has sustained an on-the-job injury, incurred while acting in the line of duty (for the purposes of this section a line of duty injury shall mean an injury incurred while the officer is in fresh pursuit of a person who has committed or is reasonably suspected of having committed a felony, misdemeanor, traffic infraction or violation of a county of municipal ordinance; while the officer is engaged in the performance of patrol or investigatory duties; when an officer is unlawfully or intentionally injured by another while on duty, er when the officer is engaged in training exercises, or when an officer is working at an authorized extra-duty employment detail and is injured while on that extra-duty employment detail performing a law enforcement function acting in the line of duty as a police officer, the City agrees to do the following:
+In the event the City Manager or designee determines an Employee covered by this Agreement has sustained an on-the-job injury, incurred while acting in the line of duty (for the purposes of this section a line of duty injury shall mean an injury incurred while the officer is in fresh pursuit of a person who has committed or is reasonably suspected of having committed a felony, misdemeanor, traffic infraction or violation of a county of municipal ordinance; while the officer is engaged in the performance of patrol or investigatory duties; er-when an officer is unlawfully or intentionally injured by another while on duty, or when the officer is engaged in training exercises, the City agrees to do the following: